-The Parks and Recreation Department is responsible for a wide range of services for the City including recreation programs, city-wide special events (Holiday Parade, Spring Egg Hunt, Movies in the Park, Summer Concerts and Moonlight Beach Bash), park, beach and recreational trail maintenance, management of open space, streetscape maintenance, animal services, and oversight of the administration of the Encinitas Ranch Golf Authority.
+The Parks, Recreation and Cultural Arts Department is responsible for a wide range of services for the City including recreation programs, city-wide special events (Holiday Parade, Spring Egg Hunt, Movies in the Park, Summer Concerts, Cyclovia), park, beach and recreational trail maintenance, management of open space, streetscape maintenance, animal services, and oversight of the administration of the Encinitas Ranch Golf Authority.

 The Parks, Recreation and Cultural Arts Department includes the following Divisions:

 The Administrative Division is responsible for directing and supervising all divisions of the department and providing a variety of administrative services, including leases and operating agreements, contract management, grant procurement and administration, design of capital projects, advanced park and facility planning, budgeting, financial planning, special project management, concession management, program registration, special permits, and oversight of the administration of the Encinitas Ranch Golf Authority and animal services contracts.
 In addition, this division provides administration of the Encinitas Sister City program and support for the Youth, Senior, Arts, and Parks and Recreation Commissions.

 Arts Administration manages the City's Civic Arts Program and Public Art Program, administers the City of Encinitas and Mizel Family Foundation Community Grant Program, supports arts education, conducts research and grant writing, and provides information and assistance to artists and arts and community organizations.
 The Division operates and supports many visual and performing arts programs and installs and maintains more than 80 pieces of public art in Encinitas.

 Parks, Beaches and Trails

 The Parks, Beaches and Trails Division maintains and operates 20 unique community parks, three sports parks, a world-class skatepark and a 2-acre off-leash dog park.
 The Division is responsible for the maintenance and repair of all park, beach and trail facilities, including 10 miles of streetscapes, 82 acres of open space, 153 acres of both developed and undeveloped parks, 45 acres of beaches, and 40 miles of trails.